Renormalons as Saddle Points: Renormalons as saddles

-\textit{Renormalons as saddles.}~The classic example of a renormalon is the singularity at $t= \frac{2}{\beta_0}$ in the Borel transform $B_A(t)$ of the Adler function in 4D Yang-Mills coupled to fermions, where $\beta_0$ is the leading order $\beta$-function coefficient~\cite{tHooft1979,Beneke:1998ui}.
-This renormalon arises from a chain of vacuum-polarization corrections to the current-current two-point function.
-More generally, renormalons are believed to occur at $t_n=\frac{n}{\beta_0}$ for various integers $n$; while this has been shown for QED, it has not been conclusively shown in QCD \cite{Beneke:1992ch}.
-A motivation for this general placement of IR renormalon poles is that the one-loop renormalization group equation (RGE) is solved by $g(\mu)^{-1} = 2\beta_0\log(\frac{\mu}{\Lambda})$ so that an ambiguity of order $\exp(-t_n/g(\mu))=(\frac{\Lambda}{\mu})^{2n}$ can be cancelled by an operator of dimension $2n$ in the OPE.
-Our goal is next to provide a non-perturbative path integral explanation of the $n = 2$ renormalon, ultimately relating it to Eq.~\eqref{E:fR1}.
+To introduce renormalons in quantum field theories we focus on QCD, though our discussion is applicable to other theories.
+The classic example of a renormalon is the singularity at $t= \frac{2}{\beta_0}$ in the Borel transform $B_A(t)$ of the Adler function $D(Q^2)$ in 4D Yang-Mills coupled to fermions, where $\beta_0$ is the leading order $\beta$-function coefficient~\cite{tHooft1979,Beneke:1998ui}.
+The Adler function is defined through the correlation function of two vector currents $j_{\mu}= \bar{q} \gamma_\mu q$ as

+and the renormalon arises from a chain of vacuum-polarization corrections computed using dimensional-regularization.
+More generally, in the Adler function renormalons are believed to occur at $t_n=\frac{n}{\beta_0}$ for various integers $n$; while this has been shown for QED, it has not been conclusively shown in QCD \cite{Beneke:1992ch}.
+When $\beta_0 > 0$ the pole at $t_n$ obstructs the inverse Borel transform and leads to ambiguities.
+In particular, this imaginary ambiguity is of order $\exp(-t_n/g(Q^2))=(\frac{\Lambda}{Q})^{2n}$, where we used the fact that the one-loop renormalization group equation (RGE) is solved by $g(\mu)^{-1} = 2\beta_0\log(\frac{\mu}{\Lambda})$ .
+A genuine observable is however naturally unambiguous and therefore the imaginary ambiguities incurred must cancel against appropriate power corrections.